ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-how-to-assign-default-bins-to-items.md

 ---
-    title: How to Assign Default Bins to Items
+title: Assign Default Bins to Items
 description: If you are using bins at a location, assigning default bins to your items can make the process of shipping, receiving, and moving your items much easier.
 author: SorenGP

-    ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
+ms.search.form: 7371, 7374, 7379
 ms.date: 06/25/2021
 ms.author: edupont

 ---
 # Přiřazení výchozí přihrádky ke zboží